Coconut3600/BB-Zero/_Technical_data.md

 The test confirmed correct behavior: BB‑Zero is learning.
 The policy became more structured, MCTS exploration improved, and gameplay showed coherent tactical understanding.
-BB‑Zero also achieved its first real win against Matilde, converting a positional advantage with a clean tactical sequence (8x15).
+BB‑Zero also achieved its first real win against Matilde (an expert‑level Spanish checkers engine compatible with Martin Fierz’s CheckerBoard)  , converting a positional advantage with a clean tactical sequence (8x15).

 ## Self‑Play & Training Metrics (24‑Game Window)